Basic Syntax of Nit

 Visibility of Attributes

 By default, a getter is public and a setter is private.
-The visibility of getters can be precised with the private
+The visibility of getters can be precised with the private or protected keywords.
+The visibility of setters can be specified with an

-additional writable
+additional writable keyword.

 class Foo2 var pub_pri: Int protected var pro_pri: Int var pub_pub: Int is writable private var pri_pro: Int is protected writable var pub_pri2: Int is private writable # the default end